-The name may not inspire you, but this drink actually surprised me.
+The name may not inspire you, but this drink actually surprised us.
 If you dig around in old cocktail books for this recipe you find that they are all different.
 Flipping through the pages of the Savoy, for example, you find a recipe that lacks the Applejack and has no citrus.
-It doesn’t sound like something I want to try.
+It doesn’t sound like something we want to try.
 You can find versions that add brandy to the mix and even some with cream.
 One might specify lemon while another will call for lime.
 It seems that darn near anything that had a light pink hue was once called a Pink Lady—a name you could just pass by thinking it’s a girlie drink before you started comparing vintage recipes.
 Even Ted “Dr. Cocktail” Haigh goes to great lengths in his Vintage Spirits and Forgotten Cocktails to avoid revealing the name of this drink until you turn the page.
-But looking at Haigh’s ingredients I figured I’d give his version a go.
+But looking at Haigh’s ingredients we figured we would give his version a go.

 1.5 oz gin